jundalisay/superbnetlify/content/en/bio/principles/intro/chapter-01.md

 - When applied to mental health, this explains the root cause of personality disorders such as split personality.
 - When applied to society, it explains social cycles or why revolutions, civil war, recessions, financial crises happen.
 We can say that a civil war is the fight between the two personalities of a single society.

-Hume's concept of the self is fully compatible with Socrates' concept of the soul and the Hindu concept of the *jivatman*.
+Hume's concept of the self is fully compatible with:
+- Socrates' concept of the soul, and
+- the Hindu concept of the *jivatman*.

 This dynamism prevents moral systems from degrading into casuistry wherein all moral rules are given beforehand, such as in the Ten Commandments and Shariah law.

 ## The Problem with Casuistry

 The problem with such laws is that they force dynamic consciousnesses into a static moral box, hindering their evolution.
 Morals are ultimately based on feelings, and feelings change through time since feelings are a wave and waves always change.
-Therefore, moral rules made in 500 BC will work well for the feelings of 500 BC, but might be incompatible with the feelings of 2020 AD.
+Therefore, the moral rules made in 500 BC will work well for the feelings of 500 BC, but might be incompatible with the feelings of 2020 AD.

 If we were to view moral rules as a kind of forced logic, then the casuistic moral systems in Judaism, Islam, and Christianity would be like hard-coding, whereas the rules in Hinduism, Buddhism, and Taoism would be soft-coding.

 An example of hard-coding is:

 ```elixir
 if x = '1' then decision = 'A'